nac315/tiktok_scrape/README.md

 4. You will have to **manually input** your account.
 Afterwards you can hold on to it and wait until the page start moving.
 If the terminal shows that it is still running, do not touch your tiktok webpage until your pytest pass/fail(feel free to look at other stuff while waiting)
 5. report.html has to be opened in the browser to see the cleaned version

-Currently, the code successfully identifies posts with **predefined hashtags** (scenario 1), and scrolls to the next batch if it's done with the current batch. **random liking** has been working as well.
+Currently, the code successfully identifies posts with **predefined hashtags** (scenario 1), and scrolls to the next batch if it's done with the current batch.

 ## Have to work on:
+- IP addresses for the locations.